 THE PRODUCTION WILL BE CREATED WITH AN INTERNATIONAL ENSEMBLE.

-Working with actors from the Middle East and the UK and Europe,the ensemble will create a contemporary production for our 21st century audiences.
+Working with Global artists, the ensemble will create a contemporary production for our 21st century audiences.

 Why a multilingual Hamlet and why now ?